VDA5050/VDA5050/VDA5050_EN_V1.md

 ### <a name="TV"></a> 6.13 Topic "visualization"

-For a near real-time position update the AGV can broadcast its position and velocity on the subtopic visualization.
+For a near real-time position update the AGV can broadcast its position and velocity on the subtopic `visualization`.

 The structure of the position message is the same as the position and velocity message in the state.
 For additional information see chapter 6.7 Implementation.